-Part I of this guide, Orbix Administration, presents the configuration files and command-line utilities that allow you to achieve each of these tasks.
+Part I Orbix C++ Administration presents the configuration files and command-line utilities that allow you to achieve each of these tasks.

-Part II of this guide, Orbix GUI Tools, presents the graphical user interfaces that provide an alternative way to manage Orbix components.
+Part II Orbix C++ GUI Tools presents the graphical user interfaces that provide an alternative way to manage Orbix components.